 - The USP is generated digitally and is also exclusively digital in nature.

-- A geographically independent scalability.
+- Geographically independent scalability.
 This is where we need to pay attention.
 Of course, not every digital business model can easily scale to every country.
-Legislation, politics and other regulating factors can be a barrier to entry.
+Legislation, politics, and other regulating factors can be a barrier to entry.
 However, the foundation, the Internet, enables limitless scalability, at least in theory.
 To put it more simply and tangible, there is no ocean between America and Europe on the Internet.

 - Marketplace (also peer-to-peer)